Yashwanth-git-coder/100DaysOfCode-Python/README.md

 Web Design

-Deployment with GitHub Pages, Heroku and GUnicorn
+Deployment with GitHub Pages, Heroku, and GUnicorn

 and much much more!

 ## Day - 01 👨‍💻

-In this day, I learned about Python variables and print statement.
+On this day, I learned about Python variables and print functions.
-Based on this topics, I build one project :- "Band Name Generator".
+Based on these topics, I build one project :- "Band Name Generator".
 This is a great project for these topics.

 ## Day - 02 👨‍💻

+On this day, I learned about these following topics 👇.
+✨ Python data-types
+✨ Input/Output functions
+✨ Type conversion
+✨ String Concatenation
+✨ f-strings.
+Based on above topics, I build " Tip Calculator " project.